dkd/dkd-ibanizator/README.md

 To validate the IBAN you need to check the length and after this check the checksum.
 For details please refer to the documentation online (e.g. http://es.wikipedia.org/wiki/IBAN).

 This gem provides a simple validator for several contries.
-All countries that are listed in the Ibanizator::Iban::LENGTHS hash are supported at the moment.
+All countries that are listed in the Ibanizator::Iban::COUNTRY_CODES hash are supported at the moment.

 ```ruby
     iban = Ibanizator.iban_from_string("DE68 2105 0170 0012 3456 78")